JMM Special Issue Call for Papers: Deadline for submissions 15 September 2019

 - Jonathan Wilson, GSM London, UK

-- Francesca Sobande, Edge Hill University, UK
+- Francesca Sobande, Cardiff University, UK

 As a social construct, race is a key aspect of hierarchy upon which the functioning of marketing is understood and practiced.
 Racial dynamics remain central to contemporary marketing strategies across the globe, including product development, consumer segmentation, advertising and marketing communication approaches, online and offline service delivery, and pricing policies (Bonsu, 2009; Burton, 2000; Crockett, Grier & Williams, 2003; Davis, 2018; Wilson, 2011).

 Despite its continued centrality to market activities, race and racism are largely uncritically addressed in academic research (Grier, Thomas, & Johnson, 2018).
 The purpose of this special issue is to further the mission of the Race in the Marketplace (RIM) research network.
 RIM is an international multidisciplinary research network dedicated to innovatively advancing knowledge and critically understanding the role of race and how it intersects with ethnicity, class, gender, religion, sexuality, disability and experiences of migration in global marketplaces, including online and offline (Henderson, Hakstian, & Williams, 2016; Jamal, Peñaloza & Laroche, 2015; Lindridge, et al., 2015; Sobande, 2017).
 This call for submissions focuses on the management of issues related to race, marketing and marketplaces.
 It coincides with the biannual Race in the Marketplace (RIM) Forum in Paris, France in June 2019 (http://www.rimnetwork.net/2019cfp/ ).
 However, this is an open call, participation in the forum is not a prerequisite for submission.